 Lab Girl by Hope Jahren

-Lab Girl is the story of Hope Jaren, who is an award-winning scientist.
+Lab Girl is the story of Hope Jaren, an award-winning scientist.
 Hope has been studying paleobiology since 1996.
-In this book, Hope writes about trees and plants and soil in scientific yet passionate prose.
+Hope writes about trees, plants, and soil in scientific yet passionate prose in this book.
 (Hope's mom has a degree in English literature, and her influence made Hope a voracious reader.)
 Hope writes:

 “Science has taught me that everything is more complicated than we first assume and that being able to derive happiness from discovery is a recipe for a beautiful life.”

-What I loved about Hope's book are the little asides that she makes while she's trying to make a point.
-She may reference popular culture icons, or a TV show, or a video game; while at the same time, explain how plants dominate our world.
+What I loved about Hope's book are the little asides she makes while trying to make a point.
+For example, she may reference popular culture icons, a TV show, or a video game while explaining how plants dominate our world.

 And I love what Hope wrote after losing a beloved childhood tree.
 She said